Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ##### Membership

-- Only enviormentalists are allowed.
+- Only environmentalists are allowed.

 #### Cooperation Office